-I have been engaged with the work of the Sufi Way and the Open Path since first meeting Pir-o-Murshid Fazal Inayat-Khan in 1972.
-I lived and worked with Murshid Fazal in Europe and the US, and upon his passing, continued in the work with his successor Murshida Sitara Brutnell and with the current Pir of the Sufi Way and founder and leader of the Open Path, Elias Amidon.
+Isha first met Murshid Fazal Inayat-Khan in 1972.
+He lived and worked with Murshid Fazal in the U.S, Europe and India.
+With Murshid Fazal's passing, Isha has continued his work with Murshida Sitara Brutnell and now with the current Pir of the Sufi Way, Murshid Elias Amidon.

 Sharif Peter Hawkins